 Goals Black Country are situated in the grounds of a school site therefore see a large number of girls who are in and around the club.
 They also see a number of women and girls who attend the club to play football and attend other events.
 Given the female footfall within the club, Adrian Lloyd, Goals Black Country's Assistant Manager approached Period Matters for support to help the females within their community who may be facing the reality of period poverty every month.

 Adrian reached out to Period Matters who are an organisation that helps anyone in need to stay healthy and well through donations of period products or other essential items, as well as free one-to-one support.
 He explained that he would like Goals Black Country to be a clean, safe and reliable hub within the community where females can rely on for their sanitary products, should they be struggling.
-Adrian's vision aligns with that of Period Matters who agreed to support the club, providing them with a selection of sanitary products for the female facilities in the club.

 For Goals Black Country enquiries, please contact: